py-mine/mcproto/README.md

             # In the back, the `status` function has performed a handshake to transition us from
             # the initial (None) game state, to the STATUS game state, and then sent a status
             # request, getting back a response.
+            #
             # The Client instance also includes a `login` function, which is capable to go through
             # the entire login flow, leaving you in PLAY game state.
 Note that unless you've
             # set MINECRAFT_ACCESS_TOKEN, you will only be able to do this for warez servers.
+            #
             # But since we just called `status`, it left us in the STATUS game state, but we need
             # to be in LOGIN game state.
 The `login` function will work if called from an initial
             # game state (None), as it's smart enough to perform a handshake getting us to LOGIN,
             # however it doesn't know what to do from STATUS game state.
+            #
             # What we can do, is simply set game_state back to None (this is what happens during
             # initialization of the Client class), making the login function send out another
             # handshake, this time transitioning to LOGIN instead of STATUS.
 We could also create
             # a completely new client instance.
+            #
+            # Note that this way of naively resetting the game-state won't always work, as the
+            # underlying connection isn't actually reset, and it's possible that in some cases,
+            # the server simply won't let us perform another handshake on the same connection.
+            # You will likely encounter this if you attempt to request status twice, however
+            # transitioning to login in this way will generally work.
             client.game_state = None

             client.login()